WilliamRagstad/WilliamRagstad.github.io/content/posts/profunctor-optics/index.md

 pick a profunctor $p$ (that supports some capability $C$), assume you can transform $A$ to $B$ inside $p$ (that is $p\ A\ B$), and then the optic tells you how to get a transformation from $S$ to $T$ inside the same $p$.

 This is where the earlier `dimap` becomes relevant: the optic is essentially a structured way of pre- and post-processing a transformation.
-It “routes” the transformation through the larger structure.
+It "routes" the transformation through the larger structure.

 Different optic kinds correspond to different additional capabilities on $p$:
 A **lens** corresponds to profunctors that can move through *products* (pairs/structs), which is usually called `Strong`.
 A **prism** corresponds to profunctors that can move through *sums* (either/enums), which is usually called `Choice`.
 A **traversal** corresponds to profunctors that can move through *many* elements in a structure, which is often packaged as `Wander`.